shep89/zabbix-custom-solutions/README.md

 ```javascript
 [{"{#SNMPINDEX}": "index", "{#SNMPVALUE}": "some data"}, ...]
 ```
-So script looping through all SNMPVALUEs and if finding out that string is HEX representation, trying to convert it to regular string
+So script looping through all SNMPVALUEs and if finding out that string is in HEX, trying to convert it to regular string

 ## preprocessing/snmp-item-hex-to-string.js
 Equal to snmp-discovery-hex-to-string.js but item preprocessing passes string value (not JSON) to filter